Cultural Heritage

 Situated along Romboleden

-A newly built altar is placed on the site of the old St. Mary's Church which probably is from about 1000-1350.
+A newly built altar is placed on the site of the old St. Mary's Church which probably was built from 1000 - 1350.

-It is uncertain how long the church was standing at this site, but it may have been in use since the Reformation in 1537.
-The source and the church was located along Romboleden and was a natural stopover for pilgrims who came from the east on their way to Nidaros.
+It is uncertain for how long the church stood on this site.
+But it is believed that it might have been in use also after the Reformation in 1537.
+The spring and the church was located along Romboleden and was a natural stop on the way for pilgrims who came from the east on their way to Nidaros.
 In pre-Christian times there was a pagan temple at the site.
-Throughout the Middle Ages the St. Mary's Church and St. Mary's source was visited by the sick who sought salvation and medicine,.
-Stories about crutches that were left behind by people at the source, may indicate that many found healing and salvation on this holy place.
+Throughout the Middle Ages the St. Mary's Church and St. Mary's spring was visited by the sick who sought salvation and healing.
+Stories about crutches that were left behind by people by the spring, may indicate that many found what they were looking for.